 Defensive technique for Security Administrators

-Disable browser password saving via Group Policy Object (GPO) or Endpoint Manager provides an ideal solution for administrators.
-This solution stops the password saving option in password managers.
+Disabling browser password saving via Group Policy Object (GPO) or Endpoint Manager provides an ideal solution for administrators.
+This solution stops the password-saving option in password managers.

 Defensive technique for users